"Santa Barbara Secrets" has been acknowledged by the Canada Council for the Arts for Canadian Library inclusion across the country.

 Female Sleuths Enjoying Fashion & Cuisine While Investigating International Crime.

 Law enforcement agencies have traced American currency to the Caribbean and back to Southern California.
 Traces of Colombian cocaine are detected on bills confiscated during drug raids.
+The Caribbean currency.

-The currency is being transported from California to the Caribbean then back to America where it is distributed to the Christians for a Better America for their rightwing political ambitions.
+The currency is being transported from California to the Caribbean then back to America where it is distributed to the Christians for a Better America for their right wing political ambitions.

-It was CFBA which were responsible for the destruction of the Mahalo Airline at LAX using radio-active material stolen from a Manitoba mine.
+It was CFBA which were responsible for the destruction of the Mahalo Airline at LAX using radioactive material stolen from a Manitoba mine.

 The Secret Service sends Jessica Fukishura undercover with Katrina Barbados’ Santa Barbara, California law firm to discover the leader of the multi-million-dollar cocaine empire, how the drugs are entering the country and track the currency movement from California to the Caribbean.